New Jersey Highlands Water Protection and Planning Council

 RMP Consistency Review

 The Town of Boonton has requested a review of its local planning and regulatory documents for alignment with the Highlands Regional Master Plan (RMP).
 The staff Consistency Review and Recommendations Report below provides an analysis of this review.
-Public comments are being accepted on the report through Thursday, May 21, 2026.
-See the public notice below for complete details regarding public comment.
+A public comment period was held from April 21 through May 21, 2026.
+A summary of comments and Highlands Council staff responses will be included in a final report that will be posted here prior to formal Council action on this petition.

 Staff Consistency Review and Recommendations Report (pdf)